Peng-Rao/Computing-Infrastructures-Notes/notes/chapters/chapter1.typ

   - *High Power Consumption:* Energy and cooling demands are significant.
   - *Latency:* Distance from users or devices can add network delay.
   - *Cost:* Owning and operating large data centers entails substantial investment.

+== Data Center
+Traditional data centers typically host *a large number of relatively small or medium-sized applications*, each applications is running one a dedicated hardware infrastructure that is de-coupled and protected from other systems in the same facility, applications tend not to communicate each other.

+Those data centers host hardware and software for multiple organizational units or even different companies.

+== Warehouse-scale Computers
+WSCs belong to a single organization, use a relatively homogeneous hardware and system software platform, and share a common systems management layer.

+WSCs run *a smaller number of very large applications* (or internet services).
+All of these applications rely on *Virtual Machines* (or Containers), and they access large, common services for block or database storage, load balancing, and so on, fitting very well with the WSC model.

+== Geographic Areas and Regions
+The world is divided into *Geographic Areas (GAs)*, defined by Geo-political boundaries (or country borders) and determined by data residency.
+In each GA there are at least 2 computing regions.

+Customers see *regions* as the finer grain discretization of the infrastructure, multiple DCs in the same region are not exposed. *Too far for synchronous replication, but ok for disaster recovery.* Latency-defined perimeter (*2ms latency for the round trip*).

+*Availability Zones (AZs)* are finer grain location within a single computing region
+- allow customers to run mission critical applications with high availability and fault tolerance to datacenter failures
+- Application-level synchronous replication among Azs
+- 3 is minimum and enough for quorum

 #pagebreak()